votingworks/docs-vxsuite-v4/README.md

 # docs-vxsuite-v4

-## Submodule Descriptions
-`docs-vxsuite-v4-tdp` syncs the content of the VxSuite TDP that is publicly avialable at: https://docs.voting.works/vxsuite-tdp-v4

-`docs-vxsuite-v4-user-manual` syncs the content of the VxSuite User Manual that is publicly available at: https://docs.voting.works/vxsuite-user-manual-v4

-PDF versions of these documents are available by clicking `Export as PDF` at their respective links.
-Click `All pages` for the entirety of the documentation.

-A search feature is also available for these hosted documents by clicking `Ask or search` or `ctrl-K` when viewing the documentation.
-You can search for a given section of the documentation or ask a question in natural language and receive an AI summarized answer based on the documentation content.

-## Folder Structure
+## Repository Structure
-- `conformity-matrix/` contains a matrix of each VVSG2 requirement in a .xlsx file with a brief description of how VxSuite meets the requirement, how VotingWorks tests meeting the requirement, and a reference to where in the TDP there is more documentation supporting this requirement.
+- `conformity-matrix/` contains a matrix of each VVSG2 requirement with a brief description of how VxSuite meets the requirement, how VotingWorks tests meeting the requirement, and a reference to where to find more documentation supporting this requirement in the Technical Data Package.
+- `docs-vxsuite-v4-tdp` is a submodule that syncs the content of the VxSuite TDP that is publicly avialable at: https://docs.voting.works/vxsuite-tdp-v4
+- `docs-vxsuite-v4-user-manual` is a submodule the content of the VxSuite User Manual that is publicly available at: https://docs.voting.works/vxsuite-user-manual-v4
 - `hardware-assets/`
   - `BOMs/` contains the detailed Bill of Materials for each component in the system
   - `cots-documentation/` contains all of the data sheets for COTS products used in the system